First-Line Chemotherapy: Pemetrexed Plus Cisplatin

 | Median survival (synchronous disease with neoadjuvant) | 28 months |

-A 2025 study by Framarini et al. found neoadjuvant chemotherapy showed a protective effect (HR=0.09) in peritoneal mesothelioma patients undergoing CRS + HIPEC.
+A 2025 study by Framarini et al. found neoadjuvant chemotherapy showed a protective effect (HR=0.09) in people with peritoneal mesothelioma undergoing CRS + HIPEC.

 Second-Line Options After Progression